ooshhub/autoButtons/README.md

 ### Changes:
 - Restructured internal settings and store.
 Hopefully didn't break too much stuff.
+- If detected config will result in no autoButtons functionality (e.g. no templates being watched or no buttons enabled), the script will no longer automatically reload settings, but will prompt the user.
+This prevents config loss if the sandbox is reset partway through setting up a custom sheet

 ### Features:
 - Settings menu is in